EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/files/EUPP_datasets.rst

 EUPPBench datasets
 ==================

-The *EUPPBench* datasets are available on a smaller portion of Europe stored in `Zarr <https://zarr.readthedocs.io/en/stable/>`_ format for an easy access allowing for slicing.
+The *EUPPBench* datasets are available on a small portion of Europe stored in `Zarr <https://zarr.readthedocs.io/en/stable/>`_ format for an easy access allowing for slicing.
 The forecasts and observations datasets are already paired together, providing analysis-ready data for postprocessing benchmarking purposes.